heyshadowsmith/shadowsmith/content/articles/how-to-find-your-aws-cognito-identity-pool-id.md

 ---
 title: How to find your AWS Cognito IdentityPoolId
-description: Quickly located an AWS Cognito IdentityPoolId in minutes
+description: Quickly locate an AWS Cognito IdentityPoolId in minutes
 createdAt: 2019-07-13
 ---